 Other Training Opportunities:

-Media kit materials: brochures, handouts, graphics, etc. for providers to use in practice
+Brochures, handouts, graphics, etc. for providers to use in practice.

 - NEW Resource Available!
 FREE Tobacco-Free Campus SIGNS

 Any agency that needs new or updated tobacco-free policy signage can contact Natalie Thompson email@example.com for free signs.
 These metal signs clearly show all of the types of products that are covered by the policy (combustible, smokeless, and vapes) and designate the area as tobacco-free.
 Signs will be allocated on a first-come-first-served basis, so be sure to contact Natalie if you need these free signs!